sarahzamir/juandelvalle/docs/navigation-structure.md

 ---
 <img src="/juandelvalle/assets/images/EncomiendaReality.png" style="display:block;margin-left:auto;margin-right:auto;height:500px">

-1. Encomienda Plan v.
+Encomienda Plan v.
 Reality, 2018, digital, www.Epicworldhistory.blogspot.com.

+## What is the _repartimiento_ system?

+With the New Laws of 1542, the _repartimiento_ was introduced as a substitute for the _encomienda_ system that had widely come to be seen as abusive and promoting unethical behavior.
+The _repartimiento_ was not considered slavery because the worker still had considerable freedoms.
+However, in some areas of the Spanish empire it created conditions which could be argued as comparable to slavery.